ctpbd/Employment-Test/README.md

 ## Step 3:
 - Goto welcome blade file.
-- Design this ui using your preferred css framework. bootstrap-5, css-3, tailwindcss.
+- Design this UI using your preferred CSS framework. bootstrap-5, css-3, tailwindcss.
 - Design this layout with grid view.
 - Single card design with flex.